 Pursuant to 45 CFR parts 160 and 164, doctors, hospitals, and other health care providers, are required to inform you if there is a “breach” (unauthorized access/acquisition/use/disclosure) of your PHI.
 In cases of 500+ breached records, the Secretary of Health and Human Services is informed and notice given to media outlets in a state or jurisdiction of the breach.

 For More Information or to Report a Problem

 If you have questions and would like additional information, you may contact our practice’s Compliance Officer, Geoffery Cordes at 941-776-4000.
 If you believe your privacy rights have been violated, you can either file a complaint with Maricela Volpe, or with the Office for Civil Rights (OCR), U.S. Department of Health and Human Services.
 There will be no retaliation for filing a complaint with either our practice or the OCR.
 The address for the OCR regional office for Florida is as follows:

 61 Forsyth Street, SW., Atlanta, GA 30303-8909

 Committed to Protecting Your Identity

-MCRHS trains staff on how to detect and report on fraudulent information.
-In the event MCRHS engages a Service Provider to perform an activity, the organization will take steps to ensure the Service Provider performs its activities in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of Identity theft.
+MCR trains staff on how to detect and report on fraudulent information.
+In the event MCR engages a Service Provider to perform an activity, the organization will take steps to ensure the Service Provider performs its activities in accordance with reasonable policies and procedures designed to detect, prevent and mitigate the risk of Identity theft.

 OTHER USEFUL RESOURCES ON IDENTITY THEFT: